bauplan

 Returns:

-object, optionally including the raw metadata.json
+a TableWithMetadata object, optionally including the raw metadata.json object.

 Parameters

-get_tablesGet the tables and views in the target branch.
+def get_tablesGet the tables and views in the target branch.

 Upon failure, raises BauplanError